raghavpareek99/assignment-portal/README.md

 ## 📦 Installation and Setup

-Follow these instructions to set up and run the project on your local machine.
+Follow these instructions to set up and run the project on local machine.

 Prerequisites
-Node.js
+1. Node.js
-MongoDB Atlas
+2. MongoDB Atlas
-Git
+3. Git

 ### Setup
 1. Install dependencies: